nimbella/docs/docs/file-stores.md

 An file store behaves like a file _system_ in many ways.

-- the entities in a file store are often called "files", and they have names, metadata, and contents, just like files in a filesystem
+- The entities in a file store are often called "files", and they have names, metadata, and contents, just like files in a filesystem.
-- the names are hierarchical, separated by slashes and can be used to organize information into a hierarchy
+- The names are hierarchical, separated by slashes and can be used to organize information into a hierarchy.
-    - however, unlike in a file system, the "directories" are just portions names: they cannot be empty and are not created or deleted explicitly
+- Unlike in a file system, the "directories" are just portions names: they cannot be empty and are not created or deleted explicitly.

 The two file stores provided with your Nimbella namespace are similar in some ways and specialized in others.

 - Only the web store provides permanent public URLs to its files (as opposed to time-limited signed URLs).
 It is intended to hold the front end of your application.
 - The web store is directly provisioned from a Nimbella project when you issue `nim project deploy`.
 There is no direct provisioning of the data store from a project.
-- Both can be accessed by using one of the Nimbella SDKs inside an action
+- Both can be accessed by using one of the Nimbella SDKs inside an action.
-- Both can be queried and updated using `nim`
+- Both can be queried and updated using `nim`.
 - Using the SDK, you can generate a _signed URL_ for a file in either store, allowing your application's front-end (or your end-users) a time-limited means to upload or download the contents of that file
     - the upload capability can be useful in either store
     - the download capability is useful for the data store: files in the web store already have world-accessible URLs